 - Dabbing is the fastest and most effective way to consume cannabis for medical reasons.

-High-quality dabs also work out cheaper in the long run, even though they are far more expensive per gram.
+- High-quality dabs also work out cheaper in the long run, even though they are far more expensive per gram.

 - You produce far less second-hand smoke during a dabbing session.

-- As concentrates are exceptionally potent, they make it all too easy to consume an excess amount of THC.
+- As concentrates are exceptionally potent, they make it all too easy to consume an excessive amount of THC.
 The dab high is faster, much stronger, and more hallucinogenic than a weed high, and there are reports of inexperienced users ending up in the hospital after a dabbing session.

 - You usually need specialized equipment such as a dab rig, which is a significant investment.
 Also, medical patients with debilitating conditions may be unable to heat the nail with the torch.
 Improper use of a dab rig can lead to injury.

 - Dry herb is superior as far as storage is concerned, as you can store it in a glass or plastic airtight container or even in a Ziploc bag for months on end.
 On the other hand, most concentrates will stick to the surface.
 Shatter even turns gooey when stored above room temperature.
-Also, concentrates could acquire a strange flavor if stored incorrectly, or if exposed to open air contaminants.
+Also, concentrates could acquire a strange flavor if stored incorrectly or exposed to open air contaminants.

-Final Conclusion About Dabs
+Final Thoughts About Dabs

 It is up to you to decide if you want wax, oil, butter, shatter, or resin to dab with.
 We also recommend paying for a high-quality dab rig or vaporizer to get the very best out of your concentrates.